 Once qualified, the loan then becomes available for funding on the GROUNDFLOOR investment platform.
 After investing, GROUNDFLOOR provides regular project updates that are accessible through the the investor dashboard.
 Some loans pay monthly interest along the way, while others pay all accrued interest only at the end.

 Finally, once the work is completed and the home is either sold on the market or refinanced, the final distribution of any remaining interest due and the investor’s share of principal is paid out.
 All payments of interest and principal are paid out into GROUNDFLOOR Investor Accounts.
 Investors can withdraw the cash balance from their investor account or reinvest it in a new LRO at any time, with no restrictions or fees for doing so.

 It’s important to understand that while both of these perspectives are part of the same loan lifecycle, they do not necessarily happen at the exact same time.
 A loan’s origination happens long before any investor has the opportunity to invest, and not every investor invests at the same time.
 This is a key point to make as investors earn interest only while their money is active in the loan.
-For a more detailed explanation of this (including how to calculate returns for yourself), please refer to our blog post on how GROUNDFLOOR calculates investment returns.

 We hope this has given you a better understanding of the GROUNDFLOOR loan process from origination to repayment.
 As always, feel free to comment below with any questions, or reach out to us directly at firstname.lastname@example.org.